tominsam/UnreadCount/README.md

 this is the library file - just a collection of general utilities that all the counters like.
 Logging, config file reading, etc.

+## Web front-ends

+There's a couple of web front-ends for displaying the sparkline graphs in the `web` folder, a PHP one and a JavaScript one.
+I'm using both - the PHP one is faster and probably less finicky to make work, and it doesn't need the unread count text files to be in your web server directory.
+But the JavaScript one doesn't require any server-side smarts at all - you need a cronjob that can run the monitor scripts and copy the unread count files into your web server tree.
+Use or adapt the one that makes sense to you.

 ## TODO